nytud/HuWNLI/README.md

 and to:

-Levesque, Hector, Davis, Ernest, Morgenstern, Leora (2012) he winograd schema challenge.
+Levesque, Hector, Davis, Ernest, Morgenstern, Leora (2012) The winograd schema challenge.
 In: Thirteenth International Conference on the Principles of Knowledge Representation and Reasoning.

 ```
 @inproceedings{levesque2012winograd,